 Infections may also be surgically excised as with abscesses and cysts.
 Once the infection is treated and eradicated, the body is then able to resume its normal course of organic wound healing.

-Edema is fluid that accumulates in the skin, dermis or fatty tissue and usually occurs in the lower extremities.
+is fluid that accumulates in the skin, dermis or fatty tissue and usually occurs in the lower extremities.
 This fluid build up is typically due to venous insufficiency (poor venous return) and is a risk for developing sores (venous ulcers).
 Once those sores form, edema is also a major barrier to healing by blocking the flow of nutrients to and from the area.

 As with poor circulation, various forms of compression therapy are employed to transport or force the fluids back into the circulatory system including manual lymphatic drainage, compression therapies and specific medications like Lasix.
 Once the edema has been resolved, proper wound healing can occur.

-Just as you cannot build a house without the building blocks, bricks or foundation, the body cannot build new tissues without an adequate supply of protein.
+Just as you cannot build a house without the building blocks, bricks or foundation, the body cannot build new tissues without an adequate supply of nutrition.
 In fact, insufficient nutrition is, by far, the most overlooked reason why wounds will not heal.

 Treating the outside of wounds with grafts, flaps, special compression wraps and debriding agents can only heal wounds to the degree that there is adequate nutrition inside the body.
 So with malnutrition and insufficient protein intake, the wound-healing process is fundamentally halted until these insufficiencies are corrected.